 The bill is effective upon passage.
-To match similar proposals relating to sales tax on vehicle trade-in values, the Office of Revenue Analysis (ORA) assumed the exemption would take effect October 1, 2024.
+To match similar proposals relating to sales tax on vehicle trade-in values, the Office of Revenue Analysis (ORA) assumed the exemption would take effect October 1, 2025.
 The Division of Taxation notes that under R.I.
-Gen. Laws § 44-18.1-5 and because Rhode Island is a signatory to the Streamlined Sales and Use Tax Agreement (SSUTA), it is necessary to allow for at least a ninety (90) day period for the change and limit the effective date of a change to the beginning of a calendar quarter.
+Gen. Laws § 44-18.1-5 and because Rhode Island is a signatory to the Streamlined Sales and Use Tax Agreement (SSUTA), it is necessary to allow for at least a ninety (90) day period for the change.

+This bill specifies that the new exemption of the trade-in value only applies to "pickup trucks."
+Under state law and in Division of Motor Vehicle (DMV) data, the term pickup truck is not defined.
+DMV data does indicate that most vehicle transactions under 14,000 lbs. are associated with vehicles commonly known as pickup trucks.
+Given these facts, this analysis does not try to separate out pickup trucks from other trucks and instead looks at all truck transactions under 14,000 lbs.

 This analysis uses data from the Division of Motor Vehicles (DMV) that specifies the trade-in value of trucks purchased in Massachusetts by Rhode Island residents.
-Massachusetts, unlike Rhode Island, allows the value of trade-ins to be exempt from that state's sales and use tax.
+Massachusetts, unlike Rhode Island, allows the value of truck trade-ins to be exempt from that state's sales and use tax.
 Rhode Island residents are required to pay the difference in sales and use tax between Massachusetts (6.25%) and Rhode Island (7%) when they register their vehicle in Rhode Island.
 As part of this process, those purchasers must add back the value of the trade-in to calculate the Rhode Island use tax owed.

-According to the DMV data, the trade-in value from Massachusettspurchased trucks less than 14,000 pounds would have lowered sales and use tax collections (had those trade-in amounts been exempt from Rhode Island taxation) by 14.0% in FY 2023.
-ORA assumed that the value of trade-ins associated with non-Massachusetts dealers would be similar and applied that rate to the other truck transactions in the data.
-In FY 2023, the value of total truck transactions less than 14,000 pounds in the DMV data from dealers other than Massachusetts dealers was \$413,196,071.
-Reducing this by 14.0% indicates that exempting the trade-in value would have reduced the value of these transactions by \$57,834,063.
-Applying Rhode Island's 7%
+DEPARTMENT OF ADMINISTRATION